DavesCodeMusings/mpremote-vscode/README.md

 MINOR = mpremote minor,
 PATCH = extension version

+## 1.20.11 Release Notes
+Skipping the dot ten release, because there are so many changes.
+This one... wait for it... this one goes up to eleven!

+Converted code to TypeScript.
+Updated user interface with serial port explorer view and many more context menu options.
+Removed welcome view and snake icon.

 ## 1.20.9 Release Notes
 Closes Python virtual env bug (issue #4).
 Also minor UI tweak.